Instant Money Transfers in France

 Several banks are making a charge of around €1 for a money transfer.
 For small transfers that is a significant sum, and is high when measure against the actual cost to the bank, estimated by the European Central Bank to be €0.20 per transaction.

 Nevertheless, although instant payments may now be available, the use of traditional SEPA system is going to remain obligatory for large transactions.

-That process can take several days, for some banks (such as Credit Agricole and Caisse d’Epargne) still require details of the proposed beneficiary to be validated by them, which takes three days.
+That process can take several days, for some banks (such as Credit Agricole and Caisse d’Epargne) still require details of the proposed beneficiary to be validated by them.
 The control is in place to to try and combat identity fraud.

 Other banks have similar controls in place, but all banks are introducing new more real-time systems of controls to alleviate these delays, such as biometric validation.